buggsjr0/Threat-Hunting-Scenario---Cargo_Hold/README.md

 ## Hunt Overview

 This hunt documents a full post-compromise intrusion lifecycle on a Windows server, beginning with valid account abuse and lateral movement, progressing through credential access, bulk data collection, and exfiltration, and concluding with persistence and anti-forensic cleanup.
-The activity demonstrates deliberate attacker tradecraft aligned with multiple high-confidence MITRE ATT&CK techniques.
+The activity demonstrates deliberate attacker tradecraft aligned with multiple high-confidence MITRE ATT&CK techniques

 | Flag | Technique Category            | MITRE ID     | Priority |
 |------|------------------------------|--------------|----------|